 Smitty is a strength coach and you can read his blog/articles at Diesel Crew.com

 Tip # 3 – Mark “The Ripped Runner” Sisson – Mark’s Daily Apple

 “Make your easy workouts longer and easier and your hard workouts shorter and harder.

-The chronic cardio style of training requires one to refuel their glycogen stores with a high carb diet (promoting fat storage and fostering inflammation in many cases), and increases the chance of burnout and failure (it takes extreme and unecessary commitment and fortitude to maintain this type of exercise on a day-in day-out basis).
-Instead do extended periods (1-3 hours or more) of low level aerobic activity – think walking, hiking, light cycling, playing.
+The chronic cardio style of training requires one to refuel their glycogen stores with a high carb diet (promoting fat storage and fostering inflammation in many cases), and increases the chance of burnout and failure (it takes extreme and unnecessary commitment and fortitude to maintain this type of exercise on a day-in day-out basis).
+Instead do extended periods (1-3 hours or more) of low-level aerobic activity – think walking, hiking, light cycling, playing.

 This style of training will improve both your anaerobic and aerobic capacity and encourage the production of HGH.
 And you’ll be done with your workout in 20 minutes.

 I am convinced this is the key to overall long-term fitness success so let me say it once again: